DimedS/kedro-ibis-bigquery/README.md

     return result.to_pandas()
 ```
 The result object is an `ibis.TableDataset`.
-I want it to be saved as a CSV later, so I converted it to a pandas DataFrame. [[NOTE(deepyaman): I don't know what's the best way to do this, or if you even want to show it, but you of course don't need to write each output to pandas/CSV, and Ibis is lazy by default.
-Just a thought, but maybe this is simple and fine and good as is, since the goal is to show how you can port a SQL node to Python/Ibis.]]()
+I want it to be saved as a CSV later, so I converted it to a pandas DataFrame.

 #### `src/kedro_ibis_bigquery/pipelines/data_processing/pipeline.py`
 Here I created a Kedro pipeline consisting of one node, which includes the previously described `data_processing` function.
 The pipeline has two inputs from BigQuery and one output to a CSV, as described in the DataCatalog.